-- Topics: Target one ad to multiple pages about certain topics at once.
+- Topics: Target one ad to multiple pages about certain topics at the same time.
 Topic targeting lets you reach a broad range of pages on the Display Network.
 Google Ads analyzes web content and considers factors such as text, language, link structure, and page structure.
 It then determines the central themes of each webpage and targets ads based on your topic selections.

 - Placement: Target websites on the Display Network that your customers visit.
 If you select this type of targeting, we'll only look at your chosen sites (managed placements) when searching for relevant sites.
 Unlike contextual targeting (automatic placements), placement targeting doesn't require keywords.
 A placement might be an entire website or a subset of a site.

 - Content keywords: Choose words that are relevant to your product or service to target users making searches using those same terms.
 You can tailor a set of keywords to manually reach certain demographics or meet specific goals.
 For instance, you can change your keywords to reflect seasonal interests or make the most of a sale.

 If you run a kennel in Birmingham, you could add the Search keyword "dog care", and "Birmingham and nearby cities" as the target location for your Google Ads campaign.
 Then, when people in Birmingham type "dog care" on Google, they could view your ad next to the search results.

 If your business sells costumes, you could add the Display/Video keyword "buy costumes" and target your image ad at iPhones or Android devices.
 Then, people could view your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes.

 When you select multiple targeting methods on the Display Network, your success depends on your network settings.